chris-phd/game-of-life/README.md

 # Conway's Game Of Life

-The Game of Life is cellular automaton created by John Conway.
-The rules of this zero player game can be found on [wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is cellular automaton created by John Conway.

 ## Controls
 ```